 - A stick blender.
 Mixing by hand doesn’t always work and things might not saponify properly.

 - Old pots and an old spatula for melting oils and blending things.
+It’s nice to have a dedicated soap pot.

 - A mold to pour the soap into.
 This can be as simple as a box lined with freezer paper.